The LTL apartments in Beijing are located only 30 minutes travel time from the school in a modern housing complex right next to the subway.…

 After you’ve booked your course, we will ask you to fill out a registration form where you will tell us a bit more about you and your preferences for your homestay family.
 Based on this and many years of experience we will match you with a suitable homestay family.

-Will I receive information about the family before I come to Beijing?
+Will I receive information about the family before I come?

 Yes, you will.
 We will send you the homestay family’s details and a few pictures in the week before your arrival.

 While it is extremely rare that someone requests to change family – the last time this happened was in 2015 – it is possible to change families at any time if you are unhappy.